adobe/phased-testing/README.md

 #### Shuffled Execution Mode
 When in Shuffled mode, we execute all the possible ordered combinations of the steps.
 Example Given a test with three steps, in Producer State, we :
-1. Execute all of the three steps
+1. Execute all the three steps
 2. Execute the first two steps
 3. Execute the first step only

 When in Consumer state we :
 1. Execute the two last steps
 2. Execute the last step
-3. Execute all of the steps
+3. Execute all the steps

 ![The Shuffled Execution Mode](diagrams/PhasedDiagrams-Shuffle-H.png)